Smells Like Delish

 Related Recipes

-How long with tomato confit last in the refrigerator?
+How long will this cherry tomato confit last in the refrigerator?

 You can keep cherry tomato confit up to 1 month in your fridge and up to 3 months in your freezer.
 Be sure to top off the jar of confit with olive oil to seal it from the air.
 The olive oil will harden and solidify in the fridge/freezer, so bring to room temperature before serving.